ldgaetano/flowcardLib/README.md

 Ergo FlowCard library for diagrams.net

 ## Details
 This library can be imported into your diagrams.net project and used for designing smart contracts visually for the Ergo Platform.
 Simply modify the components to fit your needs.
-It should help you prototype quickly and make sure your logic makes sense before you write any code.
+It should help you to convert sketches into diagrams for good documentation, prototype quickly, and make sure your logic makes sense before you write any code.
 In the future, a standalone tool could be developed by someone else to generate FlowCards into ErgoScript code directly, I don't know how to do that :/

 In order to use this library properly, you **must** follow the framework described in [**this**](https://ergoplatform.org/en/blog/2020_04_29_flow_cards/) Ergo Platform blog post.
 By doing so, you will be able to write your ErgoScript logic by reading and following the logic of the FlowCard.